 - Rest with your eyes closed.

-- Wear the protective eyewear or goggles provided by your doctor.
+- Wear the protective shields or glasses provided by your doctor.

-- Avoid staring at a screen or intense light source.
+- Avoid staring at screens or intense light sources.

 How long does recovery take?